 Exhale, New Yorkers.

-The first full weekend of mobile New York sports betting is in the books and to say it was a success is a huge understatement.
+The first full weekend of NY Sports Betting Apps is in the books and to say it was a success is a huge understatement.

 Nearly 6 million (5.8 million) transactions were recorded in New York on Saturday after the market launched at 9 a.m.
 And then the big day came Sunday, the last day of the NFL regular season.